dromara/dongle/src/en/hash/md2.md

 # Hash-Md2

-`Hash-Md2` is a hash algorithm that produces a `16-byte` hash value. `dongle` supports the standard `md2` hash algorithm and provides multiple output formats.
+`Hash-Md2` is a hash algorithm that produces a `16-byte` hash value. `dongle` supports standard and streaming `md2` hash algorithms and provides multiple output formats.

 ## Input Data